andrewdavidmackenzie/flow/guide/src/first_flow/debugging.md

     -V, --version    Prints version information

 OPTIONS:
-    -l, --log <LOG_LEVEL>    Set log level for output (trace, debug, info, warn, error (default))
+    -v, --verbosity <VERBOSITY_LEVEL> Set verbosity level for output (trace, debug, info, warn, error (default))

 ARGS:
     <flow_args>...
 ```

 ### Getting debug output
-If you want to follow what the runtime is doing in more detail, you can increase the log level (default level is ERROR)
+If you want to follow what the runtime is doing in more detail, you can increase the verbosity level (default level is ERROR)
-using the -l/--log option.
+using the -v/--verbosity option.

 So, if you want to walk through each and every step of the flow's execution, similar to the previous [step by step section](step-by-step.md)
-then you can do so by using `-l DEBUG` and piping the output to `more` (as there is a lot of output!) ```cargo run -- -l DEBUG | more```
+then you can do so by using `-v DEBUG` and piping the output to `more` (as there is a lot of output!) ```cargo run -- -l DEBUG | more```

 which should produce output similar to this: